 Prescribed measures for the control of noxious weeds

-Below are descriptions of management measures that are 'Prescribed' under the Catchment and Land Protection (CaLP) Act 1994 Regulations 2002.
+Descriptions of management measures that are 'Prescribed' under the Catchment and Land Protection (CaLP) Act 1994 and Regulations 2002.

 These are the prescribed measures to comply with a Notice served under the CaLP Act:

 - physical removal

 Where a land owner is served with a Notice under the CaLP Act for the eradication or control of noxious weeds, one or more of the prescribed measures described in that Notice must be undertaken in order to comply with that Notice.
 It is strongly recommended that these prescribed measures are also used when undertaking any noxious weed control as they have been determined to be the most effective control measures for a given species.